"[David ] Frankel is exploring ways to make property tax more transparent, easier to understand and fairer... ."

 However, you can count on one thing for sure: a new approach to administering and collecting taxes is going to take place at the DOF, starting with more review and enforcement of tax liabilities.
 If you are not paying your fair share of taxes, beware: the Taxman is lurking.

-Lisa Stuckey, Esq., as published by Southeast Real Estate Business, March 2015
+Joel R. Marcus, Esq., as published by Northeast Real Estate Business, May 2015